 In December 2002, we entered into an employment agreement with Warren B. Kanders, which provides that he will serve as Clarus' Executive Chairman of the Board of Directors and devote as much of his time as is necessary to perform such duties for a threeyear term that was extended on May 1, 2006 and is subject to termination at anytime by the Company or Mr. Kanders.
+It is noted that Mr. Kanders also serves in various capacities with other public and private entities, including blank check companies and not-for-profit entities affiliated with Kanders & Company.
 The agreement provides for an annual base salary of \$250,000.
 In addition, Mr. Kanders is entitled, at the discretion of our Board of Directors, to performance bonuses which may be based upon a variety of factors and to participate in our stock incentive plans and other bonus plans adopted by us.
 We also maintain term life insurance on Mr. Kanders in the amount of \$2,000,000 for the benefit of his designees.
-In connection with his employment agreement, in December 2002, Mr. Kanders received ten-year options to purchase up to (i) 200,000 shares of the Company's common stock, at an exercise price of \$5.35 per share; (ii) 400,000 shares of the Company's common stock, at an exercise price of \$7.50 per share; and (iii) 400,000 shares of the Company's common stock, at an exercise price of \$10.00 per share.
+In connection with his employment agreement, in December 2002, Mr. Kanders received tenyear options to purchase up to (i) 200,000 shares of the Company's common stock, at an exercise price of \$5.35 per share; (ii) 400,000 shares of the Company's common stock, at an exercise price of \$7.50 per share; and (iii) 400,000 shares of the Company's common stock, at an exercise price of \$10.00 per share.
 On April 11, 2003, Mr. Kanders received a grant of 500,000 restricted shares of the Company's common stock, with full voting, dividend, distribution and other rights, which vest and become nonforfeitable if Mr. Kanders is an employee and/or a director of the Company or a subsidiary or affiliate of the Company on the earlier of (i) the date the closing price of the Company's common stock, as listed or quoted on any national securities exchange or NASDAQ, shall have equaled or exceeded \$15.00 per share for each of the trading days during a ninety (90) consecutive day period, or (ii) the tenth (10th) anniversary of the date of grant; provided however, that all of the restricted shares immediately vest and become nonforfeitable upon a "change in control" or in the event Mr. Kanders' employment with the Company is terminated without "cause".
-On December 30, 2005, our Board of Directors accelerated the vesting of 400,000 unvested stock options previously awarded to Mr. Kanders pursuant to his employment agreement.
-In connection with such acceleration of unvested stock options, Mr. Kanders entered into a lock-up, confidentiality and non-competition agreement with the Company.
 Mr. Kanders' employment agreement provides that if it shall be determined that any payment or benefit provided to Mr. Kanders pursuant to the terms of the employment agreement ("Total Payment") would be subject, in whole or in part, to the excise tax imposed by Section 4999 of the Code (the "Excise Tax"), then Mr. Kanders shall be entitled to receive from the Company an additional payment (the "Gross-Up Payment") in an amount such that the net amount of the Total Payment and the Gross-Up Payment retained by Mr. Kanders after the calculation and deduction of all Excise Taxes on the Total Payments and all federal, state and local income tax, employment tax and Excise Tax on the Gross-Up Payment, shall be equal to the Total Payments.